“Rest your head close to my heart

-It took another couple of days, but we took care of it, got him back on track, but then of course just as I was thinking I could relax, my other son had a mini-crisis of his own, again -another emotional conversation, lots of frustration, I had to steer him through it and steer myself out of my own self doubts of am I failing him? am I missing something? and all of the “fun” thoughts moms like to torture themselves with.
+It took another couple of days, but we took care of it, got him back on track.
+Then of course, just as I was thinking I could relax, my other son had a mini-crisis of his own.
+Yet again, another emotional conversation, lots of frustration.
+I had to steer him through it and steer myself out of my own self-doubts of am I failing him? am I missing something? and all of the “fun” thoughts moms like to torture themselves with.
 He is such a happy kid by nature, and kids are so resilient anyways that by that night he was back to his normal carefree self.
-I was a wreck, but pulled myself back together just in time for y youngest getting sick.
+I was a wreck but pulled myself back together just in time for my youngest getting sick.

-I don’t get rattled easily when my kids get sick, but this time I was so drained to begin with, and she got sick out of the blue – went to preschool in the morning just fine, and ac couple hours later they called to let me know she is running a fever, by the evening she was burning up.
-Usually she is a little tired but otherwise comfortable.
-Not this time. she was achy and miserable and I was too right along with her.
+I don’t get rattled easily when my kids get sick, but this time I was so drained to begin with.
+She got sick out of the blue – went to preschool in the morning just fine, and a couple hours later they called to let me know she is running a fever.
+By the evening she was burning up.
+Usually, she is a little tired but otherwise comfortable.
+Not this time.
+She was achy and miserable and I was too right along with her.
 As I was rocking her in my arms at 3 AM, my universe shrank to that spot, that moment, listening to her shallow breathing and heartbeat.
-Come morning, her fever broke and she was back to being her happy energetic five year old, and I was ready to call it quits.
-All i wanted was to run back to my own mothers arms and hide there for a week.
+Come morning, her fever broke and she was back to being her happy energetic five years old, and I was ready to call it quits.
+All I wanted was to run back to my own mother’s arms and hide there for a week.
 But that’s not a luxury us moms have, we “shake it off” and soldier on.

 So here is to all you mothers out there – the fighters, the teachers, the nurses, the always creative, the nurturers, the cheerleaders, because you are all that and more – and you are AMAZING.